GarfieldMa/COMP2123_Selflearning_Report/main.md

 Bingo!

 ####  Step 2: Add the Vertex to Our Tree and Set it To be Visited
 Now it’s time to scroll back to where functions in Graph.h is introduced cause we need to use it now.
-Take your time~ I will be waiting here😊
+Take your time~ I will be waiting here🤗

 Simple, isn't it?
 Ready for the code?😀